IdominionI/Web_Site_Manager-WSM/README.md

 ## Installation:

-This project is a Visual Studio 2022 SDK 10 ISO C++ 20 Standard project set up for windows.
+This project is a Visual Studio 2022/2026 using SDK 10 ISO C++ 20 Standard project set up for windows.

 1 : Download the files within the ws_manager repository to a desired directory location.